jhund/js-finite-state-machine/README.md

 There are three types of transitions:

-1. "specific" - for specific current_states and events
+1. "specific" - for specific currentStates and events
-2. "from any state" - for specific events, applicable to any current_state
+2. "from any state" - for specific events, applicable to any currentState
 3. "default" - one transition that is applied if no matching "specific" or "from any state" transitions are found